chiradeep/dyndb-mutex/README.md

 # Notes and Limitations
 Although the code is general-purpose and can be used outside of AWS Lambda, note the following limitations:

 * Not designed for fine-grained parallelism.
-Generally, it is expected that you acquire a lock and hold it for the duration of the lambda function
+Generally, it is expected that you acquire a lock and hold it for a short duration (seconds)
 * Does not detect/prevent deadlocks.
 There is no spin lock, but the mutex user could create one by spinning until an acquire succeeds.
 Within a Lambda function, one should avoid taking more than 1 lock.
+* Assumes that client-side delays, pauses and clock drift are all small relative to the expiry time of a lock.
+Therefore, use a large timeout if there are little-to-no guarantees on how long your lock acquirer can get paused (e.g., due to GC, long lived critical sections).
+See [this](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html) for more.
 * Not re-entrant.
 If a thread (e.g.,a lambda function) tries to re-acquire a lock it already holds, it will block
 * Not designed for speed.
 The DynamoDb table backing the locks is generally provisioned as low throughput (2 ops/sec)
 * Cleanup - the mutex table is created with the [TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) feature.
 By default, the TTL is 2 days; after 2 days of disuse, the row created to hold the mutex should get automatically deleted.
 You can use set the `ttl_minutes` in the constructor to choose a different TTL